Celtic Connections 2020

 October 14th: Belfast

 After an early morning walk along the beach at Ballycastle, we make our way down along the coast towards Belfast.
 Getting into Belfast in the early afternoon with plenty time to explore this city for yourself.
 Maybe visit the Titanic Museum or take a black cab taxi ride a hear from the very people that lived in the city at the times of the troubles.
 Crumlin Gaol has become a highly recommended stop in the city in recent years, and it’s well worth a visit.
 Keep a little energy for the evening though.
 Belfast has made a big name for itself in the culinary world and it’s well worth diving into this world for an evening.
-Got a bit of energy spare… The pubs on a Saturday night won’t disappoint!
+It’s thirsty work and the he pubs on a Saturday night won’t disappoint!

 Accommodation: Titanic Hotel, Belfast